solatis/leonmergen/_posts/2015-03-18-why-open-source-is-not-the-solution-for-your-business.markdown

 ---
 layout:     post
-title:      "The case against open source"
+title:      "Why open source is not the solution for your business"
 date:       2015-03-18 15:20:02
 categories: business
 author:     Leon Mergen